Laura Iñiguez, Content Manager at Hirebook

 KR1 - Identify 10 key locations for physical marketing

-KR2 - Identify 30 potential influencers for marketing content
+KR2 - Identify 30 potential mega and micro-influencers for marketing content

 KR3 - Establish a budget for digital advertising channels.